tdspora/syngen/README.md

     drop_null: False                        # Drop rows with NULL values.
 Optional parameter
     row_limit: null                         # Number of rows to train over.
 A number less than the original table length will randomly subset the specified rows number.
 Optional parameter
     batch_size: 32                          # If specified, the training is split into batches.
 This can save the RAM.
 Optional parameter
-    reports: none                           # Whether to generate accuracy, sampling reports or just fetch accuracy metrics.
+    reports: none                           # Controls the generation of quality reports.
+Might require significant time for big generated tables (>1000 rows).
 Optional parameter.
-Accepted values: "none" (default) - no reports will be generated, "sample" - generates a sampling report, "accuracy" - generates an accuracy report, "all" - generates both accuracy and sampling reports, "metrics_only" - fetches only accuracy metrics without generating reports.
+Accepted values: "none" (default) - no reports will be generated, "sample" - generates a sampling report, "accuracy" - generates an accuracy report, "all" - generates both accuracy and sampling reports, "metrics_only" - outputs the metrics information only to standard output.
 Multiple values can be specified as a list to generate multiple types of reports simultaneously.

   infer_settings:                           # Settings for infer process.
 Optional parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
-    reports: none                           # Whether to generate accuracy, sampling reports or just fetch accuracy metrics.
+    reports: none                           # Controls the generation of quality reports.
+Might require significant time for big generated tables (>1000 rows).
 Optional parameter.
-Accepted values: "none" (default) - no reports will be generated, "sample" - generates a sampling report, "accuracy" - generates an accuracy report, "all" - generates both accuracy and sampling reports, "metrics_only" - fetches only accuracy metrics without generating reports.
+Accepted values: "none" (default) - no reports will be generated, "sample" - generates a sampling report, "accuracy" - generates an accuracy report, "all" - generates both accuracy and sampling reports, "metrics_only" - outputs the metrics information only to standard output.
 Multiple values can be specified as a list to generate multiple types of reports simultaneously.
     batch_size: null                        # If specified, the generation is split into batches.
 This can save the RAM.
 Optional parameter
     random_seed: null                       # If specified, generates a reproducible result.
 Optional parameter